qm-org/qm-py/README.md

 # Quality Muncher

 ## About
-This branch contains the Python version of Quality Muncher, it is still in development so if you have any bugs, issues, questions, or suggestions join our discord server: https://discord.gg/9tRZ6C7tYz
+This is the Python version of Quality Muncher.

+It is still in development so if you have any bugs, issues, questions, or suggestions join our discord server: https://discord.gg/9tRZ6C7tYz

 # Installation